oigwe-frx/24.dynamicPlaylist/README.md

 # Dynamic Song Playlist

 ## The Ask
-To dynamically populate a webpage, using a javascript object, so the user can see and search for any the songs in a playlist.
+To dynamically populate a webpage, using a javascript object, so the user can see and search for any of the songs in a playlist.

 ## Example Goal (provided by teaching staff):
 ![final](spotify_playlist_final.png)